 * What makes ‘Can-C’ N-acetyl-carnosine so different from other brand names of N-acetyl-carnosine?

 There are different ways of manufacturing N-acetyl-carnosine (NAC).
 Some varieties contain the contaminant hydrazine which may cause toxicity.
-Can-C’s NAC is manufactured using a specific cGMP process in Japan by following certain guidelines which are a trade secret of the company.
+Can-C’s NAC is manufactured using a specific cGMP process by following certain guidelines which are a trade secret of the company.
 This process ensures that only NAC of an exact level of purity is used to make the Can-C drops.

 * How can I make sure that the drops I use are made using this specific process?